mahdikoubaa1/K-Means-Based-Image-Compression/README.md

 # K-Means-Based-Image-Compression
-The goal is to use K-Means clustering for image compression in Python.
+In this project, we use K-Means clustering for image compression in Python.